mpjcoomes/code-puzzles/README.md

 Code Puzzles
 ==========

-Certain programming algorithms and challenges are considered foundational to the field.
-This repo covers such puzzles in 3 languages, including python, bash, and SQL.
+Certain programming algorithms and challenges are foundational to CS.
+This repo covers such puzzles in a few languages, including python, bash, and SQL.

 -   [*FizzBuzz*](FizzBuzz.md)